josbeir/cakephp-docs-md/docs/4/en/development/routing.md

 $routes->connect('/articles/*', ['controller' => 'Articles', 'action' => 'view']);
 ```

-The above route will accept any URL looking like [Articles / 15](articles/15.md) and invoke the
+The above route will accept any URL looking like `/articles/15` and invoke the
 method `view(15)` in the `ArticlesController`.
 This will not, though,
-prevent people from trying to access URLs looking like [Articles / foobar](articles/foobar.md).
+prevent people from trying to access URLs looking like `/articles/foobar`.
 If
 you wish, you can restrict some parameters to conform to a regular expression:

 ``` php